RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

 8. Repeat steps **3** through **7** to create the new security group for HA, PKT0, and PKT1 subnets.

-9. If deploying with a High-availability Forwarding Engine option, repeat steps **3** through **7** to create a new security group for the HFE public- and private-facing subnets.
+9. If deploying with the HFE option, repeat steps **3** through **7** to create a new security group for the HFE public- and private-facing subnets.

  >  For more information, refer to [**VPC Security Groups**](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html )